Samantha-Brown/Fitlit/README.md

 * Samantha Brown

 ## Wins

+* Getting the Fetch data to work after hours of research and working with mentors, rocks, and classmates.
+*

 ## Challenges

+*

 ## Future Designs/Extensions

 * Add images and more color to the webpage to be more attractive to users